cesswairimu/png-to-glb-utility/README.md

 # Png to GLB Utility

-A JS utility where you can choose an image(jpg or png), it creates a GLTF asset using the image as the surface texture and it inserts it into a GLTF asset, and lets you download it as .glb file.
+A JS utility where you can choose an image(jpg or png), it creates a GLTF asset and inserts the image as the surface (base texture) of the asset, and lets you download it as .glb file.
-You can add a roughness texture image and a normal texture image to the base image to manipulate the surface.
-You can also choose how many repeats horizontally and vertically you would like the texture to tile.
+You have an option add a roughness texture and a normal texture as images to the asset to manipulate the surface.
+You can also choose how many repeats horizontally and vertically you would like the texture to tile by.
 > Demo at https://cesswairimu.github.io/png-to-glb-utility

-Example of a tiled textured surface created with the utility and the scene as viewed in Mozilla Hubs.
+Example of a tiled textured surface created with the utility and the resulting scene as viewed in Mozilla Hubs.

 <img src="examples/glb-lit.gif" height=200 width="400">